Pauan/ar/lib/nuit/README.md

         Nuit  @foo @bar qux
         JSON  ["foo", ["bar", "qux"]]

-  3. The line starting with `@` is the "first line".
-Look at the second line and see if it has a greater indent than the first line.
+  3. Look at the second line and see if it has a greater indent than the first line.
 If not, then it is not added to the list:

         Nuit  @foo bar qux
-              yes
+              corge
         JSON  ["foo", "bar qux"]

   4. If the second line *does* have a greater indent than the first line then it is added to the list:

           Nuit  @foo bar qux
-                  yes
+                  corge
-          JSON  ["foo", "bar qux", "yes"]
+          JSON  ["foo", "bar qux", "corge"]

-  5. Every line after the second line that has the *same indent* as the second line is added to the list:
+  5. Every line after the second line that has the **same indent** as the second line is added to the list:

         Nuit  @foo bar qux
-                yes
-                @maybe
+                corge
+                maybe
                 someday
                   not included
-        JSON  ["foo", "bar qux", "yes", ["maybe"], "someday"]
+        JSON  ["foo", "bar qux", "corge", "maybe", "someday"]

   6. The above rules are recursive, which allows lists to nest within lists:

         Nuit  @foo @bar qux
-                     corge nou
-                yes
+                     yes nou
+                corge
                 @maybe
                   @
                   someday
-        JSON  ["foo", ["bar", "qux", "corge nou"] "yes" ["maybe", [], "someday"]]
+        JSON  ["foo", ["bar", "qux", "yes nou"] "corge" ["maybe", [], "someday"]]

 * The `#` and \` and `"` sigils use the following indent rules:

   1. Find the number of characters between the start of the line (including indentation) and the first non-whitespace[1] character after the sigil.
-Let's call that number `index`.
+Let's call that number `index`

-  2. If there aren't any non-whitespace[1] characters after the sigil, then `index` is the indentation + the sigil + `1`
+  2. If there aren't any non-whitespace[1] characters after the sigil, then the first line is ignored and `index` is the indentation + the sigil:

+        Nuit  `
+                 foobar
+               quxcorge
+               nou yes
+        JSON  "  foobar\nquxcorge\nnou yes"

-  3. Everything between `index` and the end of the line[2] is included in the sigil:
+  3. Otherwise, everything between `index` and the end of the line[2] is included in the sigil:

         Nuit  ` foobar
         JSON  "foobar"